-Pursuant to development plans agreed by the parties, which are overseen by a joint steering committee ("JSC"), the Company has operational responsibility, subject to certain exceptions, for the conduct of each 2019 Neurocrine Program prior to the occurrence of a specified event for such 2019 Neurocrine Program (a "2019 Transition Event"), as described below, and is required to use commercially reasonable efforts to develop the corresponding 2019 Collaboration Products.
+Pursuant to development plans agreed by the parties, which are overseen by a JSC, the Company has operational responsibility, subject to certain exceptions, for the conduct of each 2019 Neurocrine Program prior to the occurrence of a specified event for such 2019 Neurocrine Program (a "2019 Transition Event"), as described below, and is required to use commercially reasonable efforts to develop the corresponding 2019 Collaboration Products.
 Neurocrine has agreed to be responsible for all costs incurred by the Company in conducting these activities for each 2019 Neurocrine Program, in accordance with an agreed budget for each 2019 Neurocrine Program.
 If the Company breaches its development responsibilities or in certain circumstances upon a change in control, Neurocrine has the right but not the obligation to assume the activities under such 2019 Neurocrine Program.

 Upon the occurrence of a 2019 Transition Event for each 2019 Neurocrine Program, Neurocrine has agreed to assume responsibility for development, manufacturing and commercialization activities for such 2019 Neurocrine Program from the Company and to pay milestones and royalties on future net sales as described further below.
 As a result of Neurocrine's termination of the 2019 Neurocrine Collaboration Agreement with respect to the VY-AADC Program, the 2019 Transition Event with respect to the VY-AADC Program is no longer applicable.
-The 2019 Transition Events for the remaining programs are (a) with respect to the FA Program, the Company's receipt of topline data for the initial Phase 1 clinical trial for an FA Program product candidate; and (b) with respect to each 2019 Discovery Program, the preparation by the Company and the approval by Neurocrine of an IND application to be filed with the U.S. Food and Drug Administration (the "FDA") by Neurocrine for the first development candidate in such 2019 Discovery Program.
+The 2019 Transition Events for the remaining programs are (a) with respect to the FA Program, the Company's receipt of topline data for the initial Phase 1 clinical trial for an FA Program product candidate; and (b) with respect to each 2019 Discovery Program, the preparation by the Company and the approval by Neurocrine of an IND application to be filed with the FDA by Neurocrine for the first development candidate in such 2019 Discovery Program.
 For the FA Program, the Company was granted the option (the "2019 FA Co-Co Option") to co-develop and co-commercialize the FA Program upon the occurrence of a specified event (a "2019 FA Co-Co Trigger Event").
-The Company agreed, upon its exercise of the FA Co-Co Option, to enter into a cost- and profit-sharing arrangement with Neurocrine (the "2019 FA Co-Co Agreement"), and (a) jointly develop and commercialize the 2019 Collaboration Products for the FA Program ("FA Collaboration Products"), (b) share in its costs, profits and losses, and (c) forfeit certain milestones and royalties on net sales in the United States during the effective period of the 2019 FA Co-Co Agreement.
-The 2019 FA Co-Co Trigger Event is the receipt of topline data for the initial Phase 1 clinical trial for a FA Program product candidate.
+The Company agreed, upon its exercise of the FA Co-Co Option, to enter into a costand profit-sharing arrangement with Neurocrine (the "2019 FA Co-Co Agreement"), and (a) jointly develop and commercialize the 2019 Collaboration Products for the FA Program ("FA Collaboration Products"), (b) share in its costs, profits and losses, and (c) forfeit certain milestones and royalties on net sales in the United States during the effective period of the 2019 FA Co-Co Agreement.
+The 2019 FA Co-Co Trigger Event for the FA Program is the achievement of milestones or metrics specified in the applicable development plan, as determined by the JSC.

 Under the 2019 Neurocrine Collaboration Agreement, subject to exceptions specified therein, the Company and Neurocrine agreed that profits and losses under the Company's 2019 FA Co-Co Option would be allocated 60% to Neurocrine and 40% to the Company for any FA Collaboration Product.
-The parties agreed that 2019 FA Co-Co Agreement would provide the Company the right to terminate for any reason upon prior written notice to Neurocrine and Neurocrine the right to terminate in certain circumstances upon change of control.
+The parties agreed that 2019 FA Co-Co

+Agreement would provide the Company the right to terminate for any reason upon prior written notice to Neurocrine and Neurocrine the right to terminate in certain circumstances upon change of control.